MCaddell01/cloudvision-user-import-script/README.md

 # cloudvision-user-import-script

-This repository contains scripts which may export or import a list of users from and to an Arista CloudVision Portal (CVP) platform.
+This repository contains scripts which may export or import users from or to an Arista CloudVision Portal (CVP) platform.

 # export users